Todomir/graphql-type-graphql-api/README.md

 ## Updating a user

-You can update the name and password of the user using the `updateUser` mutation, you'll need to pass the user id for the mutation to work.
+You can update the name and password of the user using the `updateUser` mutation, you'll need to pass the user id, or either an new name or new password for the mutation to work.

 ```graphql
 mutation {